JonnySimmons/iOS-Tech-Task/MoneyBox/README.md

 #  Jonathan Simmons - Task Solution

-I completed the task programmatically to show my skills as a developer.

 The solution completes all of the criteria specified:
 - A login screen for existing users
 - An accounts summary that holds the individual accounts